 Around 85% of users said they’re on the app because they’re “looking for marriage or a boyfriend/girlfriend.”
 That’s a huge chunk of the membership.
 Granted, the survey is reliant on them honestly reporting their goals, but Bumble is nonetheless thrilled to serve a predominantly relationship-minded audience.

 Bumble has touted its recent study as proof that quality will attract quality.
 Less than 4% of men and less than 1% of women on the app said they’re just looking for a hookup.
 That paints a pretty clear picture about the intent of users on Bumble.
 It has cornered the market in the relationship-oriented dating scene, at least when it comes to mobile dating.

 Bumble also found encouraging evidence that the app is successfully leading singles to meet in real life.
 In its survey, over 25% of users said they had gone on a first date with someone they met on Bumble in the last month.

-“Women can feel safe, and men [do] not have to worry about initiating every convo,” said another Google user.
+“Women can feel safe, and men [do] not have to worry about initiating every convo,” said another user on Google Play.
 “This is the only dating app I use.”

 Bumble Builds Lasting Connections — Not One-Night Stands

 Because of its feminist mission, Bumble has attracted a user base of high-quality singles — and effectively deterred the playboys who are looking for an easy lay.
 Its recent survey speaks to its popularity among relationship-minded daters.
 Bumble has made a name for itself by countering conventional notions about dating, and now it’s pushing back against the perception that location-based dating apps are only good for hookups.